JoshuaPrice1997/Deliverer/README.md

 The indices are as such, the first digit indicates the type, currently: 0 for edges, 1 for roads and 2 for buildings.
 THe second digit indicates its direction, i.e. the amount adjacent spaces that are of the same type.
 For instance, rd_124 is a t-junction, a road where the south, east and west sides are also roads, the first, second and fourht directions respectively.

+Map of directons, must be read in raw
     3
     |
 2 --+--4
     |
     1